AWS Cloud Migration Services

 • The data can be exported for analysis in Microsoft Excel or AWS analysis tools such as Amazon Athena and Amazon QuickSight.

-• supports both agent and agentless-based on-premises tooling, in addition to file-based import for performing discovery and collecting data about the on-premises servers.
+• supports Agentless Collector (for VMware environments) and Discovery Agent (for all environments) for performing discovery and collecting data about the on-premises servers.

 AWS Server Migration Service (SMS)

-• is an agentless service that makes it easier and faster to migrate thousands of on-premises workloads to AWS.
+• was an agentless service that made it easier and faster to migrate thousands of on-premises workloads to AWS.

-• helps automate, schedule, and track incremental replications of live server volumes, making it easier to coordinate large-scale server migrations.
+• helped automate, schedule, and track incremental replications of live server volumes, making it easier to coordinate large-scale server migrations.

-• currently supports migration of virtual machines from VMware vSphere, Windows Hyper-V and Azure VM to AWS
+• supported migration of virtual machines from VMware vSphere, Windows Hyper-V and Azure VM to AWS.

-• replicates each server volume, which is saved as a new AMI, which can be launched as an EC2 instance
+• replicated each server volume, which was saved as a new AMI, which could be launched as an EC2 instance.

-• is a significant enhancement of EC2 VM Import/Export service
+• was a significant enhancement of EC2 VM Import/Export service.

 AWS Database Migration Service (DMS)